MrAAGO/Exchange-Server-2019/README.md

 ```powershell
 Remove-DistributionGroup -Identity "GroupName"
   ```
--Listing the members of a group
+- Listing the members of a group
 ```powershell
 Get-DistributionGroupMember -Identity "GroupName"
   ```